 Extended exposure to irritants and pollutants can increase your risk of COPD.
 It can also worsen symptoms if you already have it.

 Tobacco smoke is the most significant risk factor for COPD.
-Long-term cigarette smokers face the most risk.
-But people who have continued exposure to large amounts of secondhand smoke are also at increased risk of COPD, according to Mayo Clinic.
+Long-term cigarette smokers face the highest risk.
+But people who have continued exposure to large amounts of secondhand smoke are also at increased risk of COPD.

 Other environmental risk factors for COPD include long-term exposure to: